 As part of our commitment to the well-being of the students, faculty, and staff we maintain processes and protocols to help ensure the safety of campus dining operations at all times.

 - Cleaning & Sanitation

-- EQUIPMENT: All equipment utilized in cleaning and sanitation, including dishwashers, glass cleaners, chemical dispensers, etc. are checked multiple times per day for correct temperatures, concentrations and functionality.
+- EQUIPMENT: All equipment utilized in cleaning and sanitation, including dishwashers and chemical dispensers are checked multiple times per day for correct temperatures, concentrations, and functionality.

 - Product Safety

-- VENDORS & SUPPLIERS: All vendors and suppliers must pass stringent safety and sanitation requirements to gain and maintain approval.
-Additional controls will be placed on vendor deliveries to ensure the safe transfer of all products.
+- VENDORS & SUPPLIERS: All suppliers must pass stringent safety and sanitation requirements to gain and maintain approval to be a vendor to Aramark.

-- FOOD SAFETY: Standards for food receipt, storage, handling and preparation are very detailed and specific.
+- FOOD SAFETY: Aramark standards for food receipt, storage, handling, and preparation are detailed and specific.
 Each step of the process is monitored and documented so that quality, temperature control, and contamination risks are managed at all times.

 We are here to answer any of your questions: Contact Us

 For more information on UNCW's New Dining Experience for Fall 2020, please visit: https://uncw.edu/dining/experience.html

 During this time of transition and uncertainty resulting from COVID-19, UNCW Campus Dining remains committed to sustainability.
 While recognizing the importance of maintaining the safety and well-being of our patrons and staff as well the limitations impacting supply chains in our food system, we continue to take every step possible to ensure we are prioritizing sustainability for both people and the planet.